 The UARTUtils.c file provides an example implementation using a UART.
-Three of the SysFlex functions are initialized (the others default to NULL) in the uartconsole.cfg file.
+Three of the System functions are initialized (the others default to NULL) in the uartconsole.cfg file.
+The example uses the SysCallback module provided by XDCtools, but it could be modified to use the SysFlex module.

 The configuration source is as follows.
 These statements create the same configuration as the graphical settings shown in Section 7.2:

-'''

-var System = xdc.useModule('xdc.runtime.System');

-var SysFlex = xdc.useModule('ti.tirtos.utils.SysFlex');

-SysFlex.abortFxn = "&UARTUtils_systemAbort";

-SysFlex.putchFxn = "&UARTUtils_systemPutch";

-SysFlex.readyFxn = "&UARTUtils_systemReady";

-System.SupportProxy = SysFlex;

-'''
+''' var SysCallback = xdc.useModule('xdc.runtime.SysCallback'); SysCallback.abortFxn = "&UARTUtils_systemAbort"; SysCallback.putchFxn = "&UARTUtils_systemPutch"; SysCallback.readyFxn = "&UARTUtils_systemReady"; System.SupportProxy = SysCallback; '''